shenae/fetch-hw/README.md

 ### Part One

+- Read the [first two sections of Chapter 12 of Eloquent Javascript](http://eloquentjavascript.net/12_browser.html) -- "Networks and the Internet" and "The Web".
 - Read the first two sections of [Chapter 17 of Eloquent Javascript](http://eloquentjavascript.net/17_http.html) -- "The Protocol" and "Browsers and HTTP".
 (We'll talk about the rest of the sections in the chapter -- "XMLHttpRequest" and beyond -- later.)
-- Answer the questions in [this markdown file](./questions.md) based on the reading and lectures.
+- Answer the questions in [the questions markdown file](./questions.md) based on the reading and lectures.

 ### Part Two